 - Remove from oven and place on serving platter.

-- Crumble the goat cheese, fresh parsley, olive oil and sea salt on top of the squash and serve.
+- To serve, crumble goat cheese, Italian Parsley, olive oil and salt on top of the squash and serve on a platter.

 - This recipe makes a lot of roasted squash, so cut the recipe in half if you'd like